 In the early stages, Nadiem faced some difficulties trying to convince Ojek drivers to join the GO-JEK platform.
 Through his resilience and proactive measures to build meaningful relationships at the grassroots level, he managed to grow the early GO-JEK into a small family of about 20 Ojek drivers and 10 employees.
 However, as Nadiem were pursuing multiple ventures back then, GO-JEK’s development was relatively stagnant for several years.
 It was not until mid-2014 when their growth projectile picked up – due to a group of investors who saw the potential of this platform.
 It was then when Nadiem decided to go full-time on this venture and went on to officially launch the GO-JEK app in 2015.

 Most recently, GO-JEK received 3 new investors this year from the likes of Google, Temasek Holding, and Meituan-Dianping.
-With this newly injected funding, the value of GO-JEK valuation is now estimated at around US$ 4 billion.
+With this newly injected funding, the value of GO-JEK valuation is now estimated at around USD4 billion, ahead of many other unicorns in the region.
 GO-JEK is now preparing for expansion into other ASEAN countries.

 4. William Tanuwijaya, CEO of Tokopedia (36 years old)